 - Do you tend to always see the good in people, no matter what the circumstance is?

 A personality survey is effective only when set-up right.
 It is important to have the survey collect the insights that you need to gauge the respondent in the manner that’s most effective to you.
-Hence, the survey design is extremely important.
-The 5 steps to designing a good personality survey, are:
+Hence, the survey design is extremely important for the projective test.

 - Build the survey flow: Most respondents drop out of a survey as the questions if the survey questions are not relevant to them.
 This makes it very important to effectively use survey skip logic and branching so the preceding answer defines the next question displayed to a survey taker.